Teekay Tankers (TNK) Gains But Lags Market: What You Should Know

-Coming into today, shares of the oil and gas shipping company had gained 2.36% in the past month.
-In that same time, the Transportation sector lost 4.21%, while the S&P 500 lost 1.48%.
+Prior to today's trading, shares of the oil and gas shipping company had lost 11.05% over the past month.
+This has lagged the Transportation sector's loss of 1.41% and the S&P 500's gain of 2.28% in that time.

 Wall Street will be looking for positivity from Teekay Tankers as it approaches its next earnings report date.
-In that report, analysts expect Teekay Tankers to post earnings of $4.21 per share.
-This would mark year-over-year growth of 1126.83%.
+The company is expected to report EPS of $4.21, up 1126.83% from the prior-year quarter.

 TNK's full-year Zacks Consensus Estimates are calling for earnings of $12.04 per share and revenue of $807.7 million.
 These results would represent year-over-year changes of +88.42% and +42.32%, respectively.

 It is also important to note the recent changes to analyst estimates for Teekay Tankers.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 63.03% higher.
-Teekay Tankers is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 6.41% higher within the past month.
+Teekay Tankers is holding a Zacks Rank of #1 (Strong Buy) right now.

-Looking at its valuation, Teekay Tankers is holding a Forward P/E ratio of 3.6.
-This represents a discount compared to its industry's average Forward P/E of 6.03.
+Looking at its valuation, Teekay Tankers is holding a Forward P/E ratio of 3.52.
+For comparison, its industry has an average Forward P/E of 5.95, which means Teekay Tankers is trading at a discount to the group.

-Meanwhile, TNK's PEG ratio is currently 1.2.
+We can also see that TNK currently has a PEG ratio of 1.17.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Transportation - Shipping industry currently had an average PEG ratio of 1.2 as of yesterday's close.
+The Transportation - Shipping industry currently had an average PEG ratio of 1.17 as of yesterday's close.

 The Transportation - Shipping industry is part of the Transportation sector.
-This group has a Zacks Industry Rank of 219, putting it in the bottom 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 194, which puts it in the bottom 24% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report